PayPal to PayPal

 The general workflow and timeline for this type of migration can be illustrated as follows:

-This migration type indicates that you are using PayPal as your payment processor and want to migrate recurring plans to the PayPal account that's connected to Fundraise Up.
+This migration type is relevant if you are using PayPal as your payment processor, and want to migrate recurring plans to the PayPal account that's connected to Fundraise Up.
 Please follow the steps below.
-The Chrome extension will look for all of the plans that can be processed through Fundraise Up:

-- Go to the Chrome Web Store and install the extension.
+- Go to the Chrome Web Store and install the Fundraise Up PayPal Crawler extension.
+This Chrome extension will look for all of the plans that can be processed through Fundraise Up.

 - Go to PayPal and ensure that you have signed in and authenticated.